 - I even thought I was lying when I spoke the words, but as I did, it became true.

 - That’s why we’re called Bringers.

-Before we leave the strictly literary commentary, and as evidence that I really did read the whole book intently, allow me to list the typos I found.
-Hopefully these will be fixed in a future edition.
+Before we leave the strictly literary commentary, and as evidence that I really did read the book intently, here are a few typos that hopefully will be corrected in future editions.

 - “hilly religion where” should be “hilly region where”

 - “pilled” should be “pulled”

 - “that boarded a single” should be “that bordered a single”

 - “more efficient than” should be “more efficiently than”

 - “First World War” implies that there is a second, but that doesn’t seem to be the case.
 If you want to draw on historical language from the real world, call it “The Great War” like they did in the interbellum after WWI.